abhinayvardhan7/PowerBI-Sales-Dashboard/README.md

-Power BI - Udemy Course Project
+#Power BI - Udemy Course Project

 This repository showcases the final project for a data analysis course, utilizing Power BI to explore and visualize data.
 The project demonstrates key skills in data manipulation, modeling, analysis, and visualization.
 You can find the course certification here.
 Project Overview:

 This project investigated sales and return data for a fictional bike and accessory company.
 The data was structured with fact tables for "Sales" and "Returns," and dimension tables for "Customer Details," "Date," "Territory," and "Product Details".
-The provided Power BI file (AdventureWorks Report.pbix) allows you to explore the interactive dashboards and visualizations created.

 Key Learnings Explored:

     Data Transformation: Techniques for importing, cleaning, and shaping CSV data for optimal analysis can be seen in the applied steps section within the Power BI file itself.